Transfer a domain in

 Note: If the current registrar is slow to act, the registrant can contact the current registrar directly and ask them to approve (or cancel) the transfer.
 If the current registrar does not act, the transfer is automatically approved after 5 days.

 - Registrant: Replies to the email from the current registrar and approves (or cancels) the transfer.
 If approved, the domain is released for transfer.

 Note: If the registrant does not reply, the transfer is automatically approved after 5 days.

 - Google: Informs the registrant that the transfer is completed.

 Domain transfers can take 5-7 days to complete.
-Click Transfers in in the navbar to check the status of your transfer.
+Click Transfer in in the navbar on the left to check the status of your transfer.
 If the transfer is approved, messages similar to the ones shown here will appear.
 If the transfer is blocked for any reason, a message with a red bar will appear.

 If you are transferring a domain within Google Domains from another user account to your account (for example, if you bought a domain on a personal account and want to transfer it to a company account), follow these steps in Transfer a domain between Google Domains accounts